kataroot/enigmafeeder/README.md

 The build process runs completely inside a container.
 This way, the process is isolated and less prone to errors.

-This is the first Spring Boot application I develop, so this part could certainly be.
+This is the first Spring Boot application I develop, so this part could certainly be improved.
 The tests are not as detailed as I would like it to be, and the exception handling should be more fine-grained.

 About the Kubernetes deployment and the use of the default namespace, I could have created a new namespace and a service account with Helm, but these are resources that should be created by the Kubernetes administration team.